Can Magnesium And Melatonin Be Taken Together

 The scientific foundations supporting the use of magnesium and melatonin for sleep are based on a growing body of research.
 Studies have shown that magnesium supplementation can improve sleep quality, reduce sleep latency (the time it takes to fall asleep), and increase sleep duration.
 These effects are attributed to magnesium's role in muscle relaxation, nerve function, and GABA neurotransmitter activity.

 Research on melatonin has consistently demonstrated its effectiveness in regulating the sleep-wake cycle and promoting sleep.
-Studies have shown that melatonin supplementation can improve sleep onset latency, increase sleep duration, and alleviate symptoms of jet lag and shift work-related sleep disturbances.
+Still, studies have shown that melatonin supplementation can improve sleep onset latency, increase sleep duration, and alleviate symptoms of jet lag and shift work-related sleep disturbances.
 These effects are attributed to melatonin's role in binding to melatonin receptors in the brain and synchronizing the circadian rhythm.

 Trends and Latest Developments